KeithWilliamsGMIT/ceph-swarm-ansible/README.md

 Any contribution to this repository is appreciated, whether it is a pull request, bug report, feature request, feedback or even starring the repository.
 Some potential areas that need further refinement are:

++ Updating playbooks to work with newer versions of Ceph
 + Hardening of playbooks
 + Making playbooks completely idempotent
-+ Improve error handling
++ Improving error handling
-+ Publish to Ansible Galaxy
++ Publishing to Ansible Galaxy
-+ Choose which Ceph modules are enabled
++ Choosing which Ceph modules are enabled
 + Documentation

 ## Conclusion